-For the year ended 31 December 2024 the Company complies in full of its initial capital requirement of €1.642.830 and fulfilled its supervisory reporting obligations as it successfully submitted on a quarterly basis (unless an exclusion is given from the regulator) all the supervisory reporting templates.
+For the year ended 31 December 2024 the Company fully complied with its initial capital requirement of €750.000, as its own funds equaled to €1.681.439.
+The Company fulfilled its supervisory reporting obligations as it successfully submitted on a quarterly basis all the supervisory reporting templates of the capital adequacy calculations (unless an exclusion is given from the regulator).